N4iF/pwn.sa-website/content/posts/React2Shell/blog.md

 >Quick question is a miner running right now? so I run:

-`top -b -n1 | head -100` to see the process running
-So two suspicious running right now:
+`top -b -n1 | head -100` to see the process running two suspicious running right now:

 ![](/posts/React2Shell/6.png)

-So there some files that I need to check:
+there some files that I need to check:
 ```
 /dev/stink.sh
 /dev/fghgf -c /dev/ijnegrrinje.json -B